shadyjamal/Codingame-Katas/Practice/wallet-value/README.md

 # Wallet

-Given a portfolio containing stocks, construct a function that calculates the value of the portfolio in a currency.
-Actions have an action quantity and type.
-The type of stock can be, for example, oil, euros, bitcoins and dollars.
+Given a portfolio containing assets, construct a function that calculates the value of the portfolio in a currency. assets have an asset quantity and type.
+The type of asset can be, for example, oil, euros, bitcoins and dollars.
 To rate the portfolio in a currency, you can use an external API that provides exchange rates.

 # Solution